 Where can I get my drugs checked?

-What happens at a drug check?
+What happens during a drug check?

 Drugs checking can tell you a lot about your substances but not everything!